A left-aligned quote in the first column of a responsive row.

 How the pattern behaves

 Attribution is composable: name is required, title and company are optional.
-When both are present they render as title · company after the name, all in muted foreground so the name stays the anchor point.
+When both are present they render as title | company after the name, all in muted foreground so the name stays the anchor point.
+Pass align="start" when the parent lays quotes out in columns.

 Source of truth